-Priority 4: Baptised or dedicated2 children (where appropriate to the denomination) whose parent(s)4 regularly2 worship at St Margaret's Church.
+Priority 4: Baptised or dedicated children (where appropriate to the denomination) whose parent(s) regularly worship at St Margaret's Church.

-Priority 5: Baptised or dedicated2 children (where appropriate to the denomination) whose parent(s)4 worship regularly2 at another Christian Church6.
+Priority 5: Baptised or dedicated children (where appropriate to the denomination) whose parent(s) worship regularly at another Christian Church.

-Priority 6: Children whose parent(s)4 are regular worshippers2 at any other place of religious worship associated with one of the following major world faiths: Judaism, Islam, Hinduism, Buddhism and Sikhism
+Priority 6: Children whose parent(s) are regular worshippers at any other place of religious worship associated with one of the following major world faiths: Judaism, Islam, Hinduism, Buddhism and Sikhism

-Priority 7: Other applications7.
+Priority 7: Other applications.